Towards Aligning Multimodal LLMs with Human Experts: A Focus on Parent-Child Interaction: Exploratory Study of SLPs’ Understanding of Parent-Child Interaction Based on Joint Attention

 \section{Exploratory Study of SLPs’ Understanding of Parent-Child Interaction Based on Joint Attention}

 We began with a formative study to ground our exploration of how MLLMs might align with SLPs' practices.
 First, we curated a corpus of 25 publicly available parent-child interaction videos from YouTube, which provided a diverse set of scenarios beyond the constraints of lab-based data collection.
 We then conducted semi-structured interviews with three experienced SLPs to probe how they conceptualise \ja{} within \pci{} and to surface the behavioural cues they attend to when judging interaction quality.
 Building on these discussions, the SLPs annotated selected video segments that exemplified both \textit{strong} and \textit{poor} instances of \ja{}, producing rich, expert-grounded labels that served as training and evaluation data for our MLLM-based system.
-This study was reviewed and approved by our institution’s ethics board [number redacted for review], and all participants provided informed consent.
+This study was reviewed and approved by the Institutional Review Board of Singapore University of Technology and Design (IRB approval no. IRB-24-00693), and all participants provided informed consent.
 SLPs received approximately USD 31.2 as compensation for participation.